 All Kayaks and associated safety equipment will be provided by the Knock ME Down team.
 Once you have been installed on the ‘sit on’ Kayak, you can paddle around the lake.
 There will be floating markers placed around the lake which you will have to stay inside.
 Local folklore dictates that the lake is bottomless.
 You may also need to keep a lookout for a lady called ‘Petticoat Loose’ who, if the stories are to be believed, will come up out of the lake and pull you under…….
 So best keep as close as you can to the edge, just in case!
 If anyone gets in trouble out there we have a team on standby so there is really nothing to worry about.
 If you really don’t fancy the Kayak section you can skip it entirely.
 On doing this you will get the slowest Kayak time on the day, with another 10 mins added to cancel out any advantage you may gain with all that extra energy saved!
 The Kayak section should take, on average, about 5 to 7 minutes to complete.

 As you get out of your Kayak… with your hands crying out for a break, its time to get back onto the tracks and start your run/walk back down to the Kilballyboy Wood car park.
 It’s a different track down so keep following the signs and follow instructions from the friendly marshals.

 Once you get back to the Bike Park at Kilballyboy Wood, you will turn left on exiting, climbing over the Vee as far as Mount Melleray Abbey.
 This is 21km long.

-In the beautiful environs of Mount Melleray Abbey, there will be bike stands, where you simply hang your bike again and off you go on a scenic 4km run around the forests tracks behind the monastery.
-There will also be plenty of marshals at this location to keep your bike safe.
+In the beautiful environs of Mount Melleray Abbey, there will be bike stands, where you simply hang your bike again and off you go on a scenic 7.5km run (it is extended from 4km in 2022) around the forests tracks behind the monastery.
+Again, there will be plenty of marshals at this location to keep your bike safe.
 There is also a water stop at the transition zone.